ersalomo/message-broker/README.md

-# message-broker
+### Message-broker
-# Now I'm going to learn how messgae broker works using RabbitMq
+## Now I'm going to learn how message broker works using RabbitMq

+# Message broker is a component that our system, service, and app can communicate with each other and share their information.